Ahmedwagdymohy/DevOps_Engineering_Guide/Red Hat Administration/README.md

     chage [options] username
    ```

-• Options
+**Options**
-• -m: to change the min number of days between password changes
+ - -m: to change the min number of days between password changes
-• -M: to change the max number of days between password changes
+ - -M: to change the max number of days between password changes
-• -E date: change the expiration date for the account
+ - -E date: change the expiration date for the account
-• -W: change the number of days to start warning before a password
+ - -W: change the number of days to start warning before a password
 change will be required